-Without qualifying our audit opinion, we draw attention to note 21 of the accompanying financial statements which state that the Company has reported as at 31 December 2011 a net current liability position in its financial statements of 64 million Litas (as at 31 December 2010: a net current liability position in its financial statements of 33.7 million Litas).
-In addition, the level of equity of the Company was not in compliance with the minimum of authorized share capital requirement specified by the Company Law as at 31 December 2011.
-These circumstances show significant uncertainty leading to doubts regarding the Company's ability to fulfill its commitments to creditors within the contractual terms.
-The Company's ability to generate sufficient cash flows from its main operating activity, cash inflows from planned disposal of certain vessels and negotiations with the banks on rescheduling of repayment of the loans mentioned in note 13.
+Without qualifying our audit opinion, we draw attention to note 20 of the accompanying financial statements which states that the Company has reported as at 31 December 2012 a net current liability position in its financial statements of 125 million Litas (as at 31 December 2011: a net current liability position in its financial statements of 64 million Litas).
+In addition, the level of equity of the Company was not in compliance with the minimum of authorized share capital requirement specified by the Company Law as at 31 December 2012.
+Management is negotiating with the Company's banks to extend the terms of repayment significantly.
+These circumstances indicate significant uncertainty regarding the Company's ability to fulfill its commitments to creditors within the contractual terms and to continue as a going concern.
+The Company's ability to meet its obligations in 2013 and to continue as a going concern will depend in part on the Company's ability to generate sufficient cash flows from its main operating activity, generate income from the disposal of vessel and reaching agreement with its banks on the rescheduling of repayment of the loans mentioned in note 13.
+In case the Company is not able to generate sufficient cash flows from its main operating activity and a significant extension of repayment terms is not agreed with the banks, the Company may not be able to continue as a going concern.
+These financial statements do not reflect the adjustments, if any, that may be required, should the company not be able to continue as a going concern.